 There are a few possible causes:

 - Your credit score is too low.
 A credit score is a number between 300 and 850, and higher scores represent better financial habits.
 The average score in the US is around 675.
 Those with credit scores below around 580 may struggle to secure a loan.
-If this applies to you, you should seek out a no-credit-check loan.
+If this applies to you, you should seek out a no-credit-check loan or improve your credit score.

 - Your income is too low.
 Some, but not all, lenders require their borrowers to earn a minimum of $500 to $800 per month.